antonmeyer/SML2InfluxDB/README.md

 uses a ESP32
-reads SML messages from a power meter via optical reader to Serial line uses UART of ESP32 filters actual Power and overall power end send it to a inlfuxDB
+reads SML messages from a power meter via optical reader to Serial line uses UART of ESP32

+Decodes SML Messages and filters actual power and overall power and send it to a influxDB

 WLAN init is done with IotWebConf